 + more posts

 Susanna Space’s essays have appeared at Guernica, The Rumpus, The Los Angeles Review, and many other literary outlets.
-She is an associate editor with edible New Mexico and The Bite.
+She is a former associate editor with edible New Mexico and The Bite.